Kevin-Stone-1/reading-notes/README.md

 # Introduction

-Hello, I'm Kevin, I'm a new to coding and programming my background for the past for years has been Aviation Electronics in the US Navy.
+Hello, I'm Kevin, I'm a new to coding and programming; my background for the past four years has been Aviation Electronics in the US Navy.
 I enjoy watching and playing sports, playing my guitar, and learning new things.
 Here is my link to my github portfolio: [Github Profile](https://github.com/kevin-c-stone)

 Table of Content